Summer is the perfect time to visit Churchill - thousands of beluga whales

 On south end of beautiful Lake of the Prairies, 19 km north of Russell, 11 km west on PR 482.
 Excellent

-Highway 1, 65 km west of Brandon.
+.5 km South of Highway 1, 65 km west of Brandon.
+13 km east of Virden.
 May to September.
-Private, shady, fire pits, picnic tables.
-Showers,
+Private, shady,

 Modern rooms, kitchenettes or fridge and coffee maker.
 Luxury honeymoon suite with jet tub.
 Hospitality room